-(OR) for this purpose.
+Gradients of risk (that is, shifts in risk from one cognitive level to another) are best compared, however, by calculating some measure of relative risk.
+Epidemiologists commonly use the odds ratio (OR) for this purpose.
 It quantifies the level of risk associated with being a member of one risk category rather than another, such as with having a low rather than average IQ or a low rather than high income.
-The OR is just the ratio of two odds: (a) The numerator is the proportion of people in the target group who are affected (here, the failures) divided by the proportion who are not affected (the successes), and (b) the denominator of the ratio is the analogous proportion calculated for the comparison group.
+The odds ratio is just the ratio of two odds: (a) the numerator is the proportion of people in the target group who are affected (here, the "failures") divided by the proportion who are not affected (the "successes"), and (b) the denominator is the analogous proportion calculated for the comparison group.
 ORs therefore quantify a target group's risk relative to some pertinent comparison group.
 In Table 1 it is individuals with intermediate NALS scores (Level 3), and in Table 2 it is persons of average IQ (IQ 90-110).
-ORs of 2.0 and 4.0 represent, respectively, moderately strong and strong risk factors (Gerstman, 1998, pp. 127-128).
+ORs of 2.0 and 4.0 represent, respectively, "moderately strong" and "strong" risk factors (Gerstman, 1998, pp. 127-128).

 An example will help.
-In the third row of Table 1, the OR of 3.2 means that the odds of encountering a person who uses food stamps rather than one who does not is 3.2 times higher among persons scoring at NALS Level 1 (OR = 3.2) than among persons at Level 3 (OR = 1.0).
-In contrast, the balance of use to nonuse among the most literate persons (Level 5) is only one fifth as large (OR = 0.2) as in the comparison group (Level 3).
+In the third row of Table 1, the OR of 3.2 means that the odds of encountering a person who uses food stamps rather than one who does not is 3.2 times higher among persons scoring at NALS Level 1 than among persons at Level 3 (OR = 1.0).
+In contrast, the balance of use to non-use among the most literate persons (Level 5) is only one-fifth as large (OR = 0.2) as in the comparison group (Level 3).
 Relative risk of using food stamps is thus 16 times higher for the least literate than the most literate (3.2 vs. 0.2).

-If we now compare the risk gradients across Tables 1 and 2, we see that the gradients of relative risk associated with NALS literacy trace the same pattern as do the risk gradients associated with IQ.
+If we now compare the risk gradients in Tables 1 and 2, we see that the gradients of relative risk associated with NALS literacy trace the same pattern as do the gradients for IQ.
 IQ and NALS behave like the same phenomenon with different names.
-The risk gradients for both are fairly linear, shallow for current attachment to the labor force, and much steeper for longer term outcomes such as occupation level and living in poverty.
-Even the absolute levels of relative risk are of the same order of magnitude when the same outcome is considered (e.g., being out of the labor force or living in poverty), despite one sample being older and more racially diverse than the other.
+The risk gradients for both are fairly linear, shallow for current attachment to the labor force, and much steeper for longer-term outcomes such as occupation level and living in poverty.
+Even the absolute levels of relative risk are of the same order of magnitude when the same outcome is considered (out of the labor force or living in poverty), despite one sample being older and more racially diverse than the other.

 The bottom two rows of Table 2 also illustrate an earlier point, which is that IQ differences have essentially the same effect on adult success whether or not people grow up in the same household.
-The data in these two rows are for pairs of siblings growing up together in intact, nonpoor households, where one sibling is average in IQ and the other falls into either a lower or a higher IQ category.
+The data in these two rows are for pairs of siblings growing up together in intact, non-poor households, where one sibling is average in IQ and the other falls into a lower or higher IQ category.
 The data show the IQ-related relative risks of not obtaining a college degree or a professional occupation.
 These two OR gradients for siblings are much the same as those for similar outcomes in the broader samples: not having a high school diploma (in the top panel of Table 2) and not having a high level job (Table 1).

-Functional Literacy Has a Linear and Prima Facie Relation to Life Outcomes
+Functional Literacy has a Linear and Prima Facie Relation to Life Outcomes